nav-e/nav-e.github.io/wiki/Project-Ideas/Project-Ideas.md

 #### Possible Scenarios

-- The service receives battery data over UART and reads a configuration containing physical properties of the vehicle, like weight and acceleration.
+- receiving battery data over UART and reading a configuration containing physical properties of the vehicle, like weight and acceleration.
 Those resources are then requested by the routing service via REST to estimate the remaining range of the vehicle
-- The service receives vehicle data over REST.
+- receiving vehicle data over REST.
 A web based frontend showing the state of the vehicle registers as listener via websocket and has to be notfied, if a resource is changed.
-The data contains fast changing data, like the state of indicator lights
+The data contains frequently altering data like the state of indicator lights
-- The service receives battery data over UART and is configured to log all values.
-A battery management service requests the log of the battery data  via REST and uses the data to monitor battery health and provide predictions of the amount of remaining charge.
+- receiving battery data over UART, being configured to log all values.
+A battery management service requests the log of the battery data via REST and uses the data to monitor battery health and provide predictions of the amount of remaining charge

 - **Difficulty**: Medium
 - **Skills**: Golang, Raspberry Pi, Hardware (UART), REST